 - ¾ teaspoon salt

 - 1 cup caramel chips

-In a large bowl, cream together butter and sugar.
-Add eggs and vanilla extract.
-Beat for a full 3 minutes, mixture will look fluffy.
+- In a large bowl, cream together butter and sugar.
+Add eggs and vanilla extract, beat until fluffy.